 We may earn a small commission from product links.
 Blog posts at Nimble Made are written to provide value and advice for our readers—any product(s) we recommend are items readers use and love.

 When you know how to measure sleeve length, you can look forward to a better fit.
 A common misconception, however, is that sleeve length is based on the length of your arms.
 On the contrary, this isn’t always the case, as there are quite a few variables to consider.

-For starters, it’s important to factor in the shape and size of your shoulders.
+For starters, it’s important to factor in the shape and size of your shoulders and where your shoulder seams lie.
 Since everyone’s shoulders are different, shirts fit differently on each person.